eProsecutor Resources

 adjust this amount and will address the issue at their budget meeting each year.
 This fee is billed to

+billing for any unpaid amounts sometime during the third quarter.
 You can pay for the entire year or in 6-month increments.

 Please contact UPC for more specific information regarding user license fees.